Chapter 9: Networking and Open Source Concepts Class 12 Computer Science NCERT Solutions

 Who is a Hacker?

-IP Address
+IP Address:

-The 32-bit binary number represented as four decimal values (e.g., 140.179.220.200) is an IP Address.
-It is used to identify computers on a network.
+A 32-bit binary number represented as four decimal values (e.g., 140.179.220.200).
+It uniquely identifies devices on a network.

-Type of Network for Data Sharing
+Type of Network for Data Sharing:

-Rehaana Medicos Center Network Setup
+Rehaana Medicos Center Network Setup:

-System to Prevent Unauthorized Access
+System to Prevent Unauthorized Access:

 Suggested System: Firewall